department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/urgent-care-mashup/research-findings.md

 ## Key Findings

-1. 7 of 8 Participants did not know about the Community urgent care benefit.
+1. 7 out of 8 Participants did not know about the Community urgent care benefit.
 2. Participants understood “Urgent care benefit information” is something they should click.
 3. Facilities with statuses stating "Limited services and hours” were interpreted as being less available or having fewer services than those with “Call for services and hours”.
 4. Veterans use “in network”, “outside” and “civilian” to describe VA and non-VA options.